mathe-e-botond/ds-math-notes/03-machine-learning.md

 * Should always be positive
 * If our estimate improves, the cost function should decrease

-Using the likelyhood function, which is the probability we can observe our data given our model, we can transform it to be a positive function, which decreases the better the fit.
-This is called the **negative log likelyhood cost function**.
-Given a set of observations $X$ and a statisticam model with parameters $\theta$ and the likelyhood function $L(\theta | X)$, the cost function is:
+Using the likelihood function, which is the probability we can observe our data given our model, we can transform it to be a positive function, which decreases the better the fit.
+This is called the **negative log likelihood cost function**.
+Given a set of observations $X$ and a statistical model with parameters $\theta$ and the likelihood function $L(\theta | X)$, the cost function is:

 $$\operatorname{NLL} = - \ln(L(\theta | X))$$

-The likelyhood function is mainly used to estimate parameters of proability distribution given the observed data, but might not have closed form or might have more than one local minima which is why other cost functions which are easier to optimize might be used to fit machine learning models.
+The likelihood function is mainly used to estimate parameters of probability distribution given the observed data, but might not have closed form or might have more than one local minima which is why other cost functions which are easier to optimize might be used to fit machine learning models.

-A popular example of a cost function is the *mean squared error* or MSE, which is the averagee of the squared difference of predicted and actual output for each observation $i$.
+A popular example of a cost function is the *mean squared error* or MSE, which is the average of the squared difference of predicted and actual output for each observation $i$.

 $$\operatorname{MSE} = {1 \over n} \sum_{i=1}^n(y_i - \hat{f}(x_i))^2 $$